Skip links

 • 1 vs. 0: No opposition, striker against goalkeeper.

-• Assess the impact of these TGs on speed and strength tests before and after the drills.
+2. Evaluate the impact of these TGs on speed and strength tests before and after the tasks.

 Study Methodology